Laurence Steinberg: Career

 Steinberg attended Johns Hopkins University from 1970 to 1971, then was educated at Vassar College, where he graduated in 1974 with honors.
 In 1977 he received his Ph.D. in developmental psychology from Cornell University.
 From 1977 to 1983 he was an assistant and associate professor at University of California, Irvine and from 1983 to 1989 he was a professor at University of Wisconsin–Madison.
 From 1988 he has been associated with Temple University in Philadelphia.

-Steinberg is a Distinguished University Professor in the College of Liberal Arts and the Laura H. Carnell Professor of Psychology and Neuroscience at Temple University.
+Steinberg is Professor Emeritus of Psychology and Neuroscience at Temple University.
 He is a Fellow of the American Psychological Association, the Association for Psychological Science, and the American Academy of Arts and Sciences.
 Additionally, he has been a faculty scholar of the William T. Grant Foundation and was director of the John D. and Catherine T. MacArthur Foundation Research Network on Adolescent Development and Juvenile Justice.
 Steinberg is a former president of both the Division of Developmental Psychology of the American Psychological Association and of the Society for Research on Adolescence.

 His research has focused on a range of topics in the study of contemporary adolescence including adolescent brain development, risk-taking and decision-making, parent-adolescent relationships, adolescent employment, high school reform, and juvenile justice.
 Steinberg proposed the Dual Systems Model of adolescent brain development.
 He has also been a frequent consultant to state and federal agencies and lawmakers on child labor, secondary education, and juvenile justice policy, as well as an expert witness in criminal trials of juveniles and young adults accused of serious violent crimes.
+He was the lead scientist on an amicus brief submitted by the American Psychological Association in Roper v.
+Simmons, the 2005 United States Supreme Court case that abolished the juvenile death penalty.
+The brief was featured prominently in the Court’s majority opinion, written by Justice Anthony Kennedy.